mattiasgustavsson/dos-like/README.md

 While running, you can use F11 to toggle between fullscreen and windowed mode.

-To start in windowed mode, add the flag -w or --window to the commandline when running.
+To start in windowed mode, add the flag -w or --window to the commandline when launching.

 ## Windows